daemon-labs-resources/docker-local-aws-lambda/README.md

 <!--  -->

 > [!TIP]
-> When running `docker images` you'll notice that we have got a dangling image that looks a bit like this:
+> When running `docker images` you might notice that you have got a dangling image that looks a bit like this:
 >
 > ```shell
 > $ docker images